1. MIYAZAKI’S FILMS FEATURE A TECHNIQUE CALLED ‘PILLOW SHOTS’

-Suburgatory is a sitcom in which a superior-feeling teenage NYC girl is forced to move to a nearby suburbs with her dad.
+Suburgatory is a sitcom in which a teenage NYC girl with a superiority complex is forced to move to a nearby suburbs with her dad.
 She expects the worst — and so do we — because this is a brightly-coloured, well-manicured suburb.
 The main character does encounter conflict, but not because there is death and destruction lurking under the surface — because the very utopia these people created has magnified their small problems until now they seem very large.

-This same gag is used in much of the Gilmore girls humour, which is full of parish pump politics.
+This same gag is used in much of the Gilmore girls humour, which revolves around parish pump politics.
 Refer to Taylor and his town meetings.
 The inevitable message: Humans can never be happy.
 Where there is no outside opposition to unify a community, the community will invent conflict, turning against each other.
 (Of course, there’s no story without conflict.)

 I never encountered the story of Bluebeard growing up, as it was left out of my childhood fairytale anthologies.